Oregon justice fires panel due to lack of public defenders - NewsBreak

 “The commission has been working tirelessly on difficult issues and reforms,” Wax said.
 "Disagreement is inevitable.
 I was sorely disappointed to receive the chief justice’s letter.”

+He declined to comment further, including whether he would apply to a reconstituted commission, an independent body that governs the Office of Public Defense Services and appoints its executive director.
+It's primary mission is to establish “a public defense system that ensures the provision of public defense services in the most cost efficient manner."

-The chief justice appoints the commission members and can remove them, according to Oregon law.
+The chief justice appoints it members and can remove them, according to Oregon law.

 “I never anticipated exercising this authority, but this issue is too important, and the need for change is too urgent, to delay,” Walters said.